C34A/name-tool/readme.md

 on other OSes you probably need to stick `python` or `python3` on the front of that.

-[year] specifies a birth year. it is required for now. srry.
+[year] specifies a birth year, between 1880 and 2019. it is required for now. srry.

 [gender] specifies a gender, and is 'm', 'f', or 'a'.
 A name that is >= 60% correllated with a particular sex (the dataset this uses only has 'M' and 'F'...) will be considered that gender for 'm' and 'f', and anything between 40% and 60% will be given for 'a'.